How To Get Started

 Once you have completed your Level 1 training successfully, then you are fully able to start promotion, marketing and registering students to attend MYC classes in your studio.

 Each new MYC teacher is personally visited (or audited via internet, live or recorded) each year, within their first three years of teaching MYC.
 This is not only to ensure that the quality and standard of the MYC Method is being delivered, but to also cultivate the nature of sharing teaching ideas and maintain a high-level of support for the teacher.
-After the initial three years, although the visits do not continue on an annual basis, teacher support, communication, sharing and professional development continues with our biannual MYC Teacher meetings, advertising/marketing events, communication with Regional Coordinators and Head Office.
+After the initial three years, although the visits do not continue on an annual basis, teacher support, communication, sharing and professional development continues with our biannual MYC Teacher meetings, advertising/marketing events, communication with the International Director and Head Office.

 Setting up a Studio